majormunky/TravellingSalesman/README.md

 TODO:
  - Figure out ant colony optimization using the same town map
- - Figure out ant colony
+ - Figure out ant colony with mockup of ant tunnels
+ - Look into using this for creating paths that npcs walk on
  - Figure out slime mold algorithms